 - Trouble sleeping over an extended time.

-In addition to these, Dr. Potter urges anyone experiencing thoughts of self-harm or suicide to call the 24/7 National Suicide Prevention Lifeline 800.273.8255 (or via chat).
+In addition to these, Dr. Potter urges anyone experiencing thoughts of self-harm or suicide to contact the 24/7 988 Suicide & Crisis Lifeline through phone, chat or text.
 It is a free resource that connects people in crisis to a local counselor.
 If you feel you’re in immediate danger, go to the hospital or call 911 and your doctor immediately.

 How to manage stress and depression during the holidays